svlada/svlada.github.io/posts/proxy-ajax-requests-curl-and-symfony-2.md

 ### STEP 1: Client code

-Client code is quite simple.

-You need to craft Ajax request in following way.
+The following are the steps for creating Ajax request.

-1. Specify rest url on your server for handling cross-domain ajax requests.`
+1. Specify rest url on server for handling cross-domain ajax requests.`
  url: "{{ path('_ajaxProxy') }}"`
 2. Wrap request data